YukiMishima/DjangoProject/README.md

 # myDiary

-you can write your diary in markdown format.
+You can write your diary in markdown format.
-this diary visualize the progress of the day
+This diary visualize the progress of the day like github.